ahadb/joy-of-javascript/README.md

 # The Joy of JavaScript

 This premise of this repository is simply for people who are looking for a good resource about everything JavaScript.
-It's in the beginning stages at this point, but with alot of work and hand-holding should emerge a great reference for people to learn about and be inspired about the language of JavaScript.
+It's in the beginning stages at this point, but with alot of work it should emerge as a great reference for people to learn about and be inspired about the language of JavaScript.
+There will also be a useful section where we can learn by example, which is the best way to actually learn a new language (depending on your learning style).

 # Table of Contents

 * Learn JavaScript
 * Test Driven JavaScript (TDD)
 * Design Patterns
+* Modern JS Tooling
+* Learning By Example
 * AngularJS
 * ReactJS
 * Micro Libraries